NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/wePlans.rst

 May 2023
 --------
 #.
-Digital Twin of Wall of Wind Facility (1.2.5.2) - Auto  Generated Models for Rectangular Buildings
+Digital Wind Tunnel (1.2.5.2) - Auto  Generated Models for Rectangular Buildings

 Sept 2023
 ----------
    #.
 Multi-Fidelity Monte-Carlo (1.2.3.1) - - utilizing low fidelity models to predict the response of high fidelity model efficiently
    #.
-Digital Twin of Wall of Wind Facility (1.2.5.2) - Auto  Generated Models for Buildings given STL files
+Digital Wind Tunnel (1.2.5.2) - Auto  Generated Models for Buildings given STL files
    #.
 Surrogate support for regional assesment (1.3.6.1) - allow surrogates to developed in EE_UQ that can be utilized in R2D for earthquake hazard.